hardin47/st47s-and-d47a/content/blog/2022-06-06-the-islands/index.markdown

 * almost all the project results are not significant.
 * there is a tendency to do a paired analysis (before and after).
 * the power analysis above uses a Z score, but the analysis uses a t-test (which can be confusing for students who are only just being introduced to the topics).
-* the tools have not yet existed to synchronously do group work in a shared Rmd file.  hopefully this is changing with <a href = "https://www.rstudio.com/blog/real-time-collaborative-editing-on-rstudio-cloud/" target = "_blank">new tools from RStudio</a>.
+* the tools do not yet exist to synchronously do group work in a shared Rmd file.  hopefully this is changing with <a href = "https://www.rstudio.com/blog/real-time-collaborative-editing-on-rstudio-cloud/" target = "_blank">new tools from RStudio</a>.